frozolotl/muchpdf/README.md

 # MuchPDF

-MuchPDF allows you to insert PDF files as images into your Typst document.
+[MuchPDF][MuchPDF] allows you to insert PDF files as images into your Typst document.

 Huge thanks to the contributors of the [MuPDF][MuPDF] library, without which this project would not be possible!